 Under the Simon Property Group, L.P.
-1998 Stock Incentive Plan, or the Plan, on March 16, 2010 the Compensation Committee of the Board made a special award of 113,403 restricted shares of Simon Property common stock to employees at a fair market value of \$84.18 per share.
-The fair market value of this restricted stock award is being recognized as expense over the four-year vesting service period.
+1998 Stock Incentive Plan, or the Plan, on April 1, 2010 the Compensation Committee of the Board awarded 1,449 restricted shares of Simon Property common stock to employees at a fair market value of \$85.01 per share, and made a special award of 113,403 shares of restricted stock of Simon Property to employees on March 16, 2010 at a fair market value of \$84.18 per share.
+On May 6, 2010, Simon Property's non-employee Directors were awarded 8,137 shares of restricted stock of Simon Property under this plan at a fair market value of \$84.88 per share.
+The fair market value of the restricted stock awarded on March 16 and April 1, 2010 is being recognized as expense over the four-year vesting service period.
+The fair market value of the restricted stock awarded on May 6, 2010 is being recognized as expense over a one-year vesting service period.
 In accordance with our partnership agreement, we issued an equal number of units to Simon Property.